pscholl/cmotion/README.md

-# CMotion - Multi-Device, Multi-Sensor Synchronized Logging
+# CMotion - Multi-Device, -Sensor Synchronized Logging

  Android application for recording sensor data from multiple devices in a parallel, synchronized way.
 Data is stored locallly on each device in